aheadintranet/barrel-files-optimizations/README.md

 ## Default behavior

-According to `next-statoscope`, building the application without any configuration lead to the bundling of all the components together even for the index, which uses only the `<Small />` one:
+According to `next-statoscope`, building the application without any configuration lead to the bundling of all the components together:

 ![default-build](./public/default-build.jpg)

+The index page uses only the `<Small />` component but the barrel file takes all of them in the chunk.

-## Using modularizeImports
+## Using `modularizeImports`

 Adding the following configuration to the `next.config.js` we can instruct the bundler on how to resolve our own exports: